 Closing the Gap, Creating Equity in the Classroom, Hanover Research, 2017.

+National Academies of Sciences, Engineering, and Medicine.
+(2019).
+Monitoring Educational Equity.
+Washington, DC: The National Academies Press.

+National Academies of Sciences, Engineering, and Medicine.
+(2020).
+Building Educational Equity Indicator Systems: A Guidebook for States and School Districts.
+Washington, DC: The National Academies Press.

 Office of Juvenile Justice and Delinquency Prevention: Disproportionate Minority Contact programs website.

 Professional Development Tips for Developing Cultural Competence, Hanover Research, January 17, 2018.

-Teaching Tolerance website: https://www.tolerance.org/
+Learning for Justice website.

 The W. Haywood Burns Institute for Justice Fairness and Equity website.

 National Center for Restructuring of Education, Schools, and Teaching (NCREST) website.

+Virginia is for Learners website

 Links to School Safety and Crisis Management Resources

 Guidelines for the Development of Policies and Procedures for Managing Student Behaviors in Emergency Situations in Virginia Public Schools.
 (2005) Virginia Department of Education.
 Guidelines for the Management of the Student’s Scholastic Record in the Public Schools of Virginia (May 2004).